eriklarsen4/Endo/vignettes/IPMS.md

 ## Integrate with Custom GO Query Function

-Call a custom function created to aggregate all GO information for a provided list of gene/protein identifiers
+Call a custom function (`TMEM` package) created to aggregate all GO information for a provided list of gene/protein identifiers

 - queries both `Bioconductor` and `GO` dbs